Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. In the app's registration screen, select **Authentication** in the menu.
    - If you don't have a platform added, select **Add a platform** and select the **Single-page application** option.
-   - In the **Implicit grant** section, check the **Access tokens** and **ID tokens** option as this sample requires the [Implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to be enabled to sign-in the user, and call an API.

 1. Select **Save** to save your changes.
 1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,